jackbdu/violetvr/README.md

-# nyu-vr
+# Violet VR
-A virtual reality guide to NYU
+A virtual reality tour to NYU